paris-saclay-cds/python-workshop/Day_2_Software_engineering_best_practices/README.md

-- Create a function named `read_spectra` which accepts `path_csv` which is the path to a csv file and returns `spectra`, `concentration`, and `molecule` which are a Dataframe containing the Raman spectra, a Serie containing the concentration of the molecule, and a Serie containing the type of chemotherapeutic agent, respectively.
+- Create a function named `read_spectra` which accepts `path_csv` which is the path to a csv file and returns `spectra`, `concentration`, and `molecule` which are a Dataframe containing the Raman spectra, a Series containing the concentration of the molecule, and a Series containing the type of chemotherapeutic agent, respectively.
 - Create a "private" function `_apply_axis_layout` which accepts `ax` and `title` which are the matplotlib axis and the title of the plot,